odoo/documentation/website/optimize/seo.rst

 -  ``<lastmod>`` : last modification date of the resource, computed automatically based on related object.
-For a page related to a product, this could be the last modification date of the product or the page
+For a page related to a product, this could be the last modification date of the product or the page.

 -  ``<priority>`` : modules may implement their own priority algorithm based on their content (example: a forum might assign a priority based on the number of votes on a specific post).
-The priority of a static page is defined by it's priority field, which is normalized.
-(16 is the default)
+The priority of a static page is defined by it's priority field, which is normalized (16 is the default).

 Structured Data Markup
 ----------------------

 Structured Data Markup is used to generate Rich Snippets in search engine results.
-It is a way for website owners to send structured data to search engine robots; helping them to understand your content and create well-presented search results.
+It is a way for website owners to send structured data to search engine robots; helping them understand your content and create well-presented search results.

 Google supports a number of rich snippets for content types, including: